eugeneSAN1/Opinion-Essay-On-A-WAM-Topic/README.md

 # Opinion-Essay-On-A-WAM-Topic
-Opinion Essay On A WAM Topic
+Opinion Essay On A WAM Topic (How did I understand the specifics of the project)